kaydol/Diana/README.md

 - Reinforce groups once they've reached a safe place and let them rest
 - Redeploy assault groups in random town if they were destroyed, and then send them to frontline
 - Simulate being active to prevent getting disconnected from the server for being AFK
+- If there are no battles around the team, it's being sent to the city with closest battle

 ## Downsides
 - Diana is not suitable for mass distribution and in its current state works only on one PC.